777arc/textbook/content/noise.rst

 Gaussian Noise
 ************************

-Most people are aware of the concept of noise, and how if plotting in the time domain it looks something like:
+Most people are aware of the concept of noise, and how it looks something like:

 .. image:: ../_static/noise.PNG
    :scale: 70 %